XLLM @ ACL 2025

 SpeechEE aims to detect event predicates and arguments directly from audio speech, enabling information acquisition from spoken content such as meetings, interviews, and press releases.
 The SpeechEE is defined as: Given a speech audio input consisting of a sequence of acoustic frames, the goal is to extract structured event records comprising four elements: 1) the event type, 2) the event trigger, 3) event argument roles, and 4) the corresponding event arguments.

 This task bridges the gap between traditional textual event extraction and real-world speech scenarios, providing a foundation for structured knowledge extraction from audio data.
-We will set cash prizes for top three teams.
+Top-3 teams will receive a certificate for their performance, and will be invited to write technical papers to be included into workshop proceedings.
 For more details to participate, visit the SpeechEE challenge website.

 Task-III: LLM for Structural Reasoning (LLM-SR)